seismiq-net/documentation/docs/features/waveform-storage.md

 ## Local Access and Download

-To download data locally, e.g. from an offline sensor system, the QuakeSaver MEMS is pre-configured to connect to a local WiFi network.
+To download data locally, e.g. from an offline sensor system, the SeismiQ MEMS is pre-configured to connect to a local WiFi network.
 This network can be provided by a mobile hotspot or router.

 ::: tip WiFi Standard Configuration